pavlo/mongoid-dynamic-clients/README.md

 #### The `default` client / database

-When MongoId gem is installed and set up, it generates `mongoid.yml` config file.
+When MongoId gem is installed and set up, it generates a `mongoid.yml` config file.
 The file features a single client (database) that is used by default and has the name of **_default_**:

 ```yaml